-Bross & Frankel is a law firm focused on obtaining disability benefits for clients in New Jersey and throughout the country.
-Our experienced long term disability lawyers have represented thousands of clients in more than twenty years of practice.
+The experienced long-term disability lawyers at Bross & Frankel have represented thousands of clients in more than twenty years of practice.
 We advocate for people who have individual disability policies, as well as those with group disability policies offered through their employers.

 - Application Assistance